Benchtop Spectrophotometry of Particulates on Filters

 where the geometric pathlength is computed from the measured sample volume ﬁltered (ml), and the eﬀective area of the ﬁlter ().
 The geometric pathlength can be thought of as a cylinder of water of cross section equal to the eﬀective ﬁlter area and length, , suﬃcient to account for the volume ﬁltered (Fig. 1).
 The geometric pathlength of the sample on the ﬁlter is equivalent to the length of the cylinder of the original suspension.

 Comparisons between samples measured in cuvettes with those measured on ﬁlter pads indicates that there is an ampliﬁcation of the mean photon path through the ﬁlter in the original sample beam over that of the geometric path.
 This is called pathlength ampliﬁcation.
-It arises as photons scatter within the ﬁlter and particles before exiting into the sphere.
+It arises as light rays scatter within the ﬁlter and particles before exiting into the sphere.
 It is not accounted for by the reference beam.
-Careful and extensive paired measurements have demonstrated that the ampliﬁcation is not negligible (Figure 5).
+Careful and extensive paired measurements have demonstrated that the ampliﬁcation is not negligible (Fig. 2).

 The pathlength ampliﬁcation must be corrected before the computation of absorption.
-The correction, derived empirically from the data in Figure 5A, is
+The correction, derived empirically from the data in Fig. 2A, is

 where is the absorbance (optical density) measured in suspension and is the absorbance (optical density) measured on the ﬁlter pad.
 The absorption coeﬃcient is computed from the absorbance measured on the ﬁlter pad: